hieppham8083/PyBer_Analysis/README.md

 ## Overview of Project
 ### City Type Summary
- Base on thefollowing tabel, less drivers in city type(Rural) will have a higher average fare per ride and driver, as prices increase when supply is low.
+ Base on the following tabel, less drivers in city type(Rural) will have a higher average fare per ride and driver, as prices increase when supply is low.
  ![alt text](../main/Resources/City_Type.png "City_Type_Summary")

  ### Fivethirtyeight Chart